Cross-site scripting: Emerging defensive technologies

-The popularity of client-side frameworks has changed how attackers craft XSS.Script gadgets are legitimate JavaScript fragments within an application’s legitimate code base … We demonstrate that these gadgets are omnipresent in almost all modern JavaScript frameworks and present an empirical study showing the prevalence of script gadgets in productive code.
-As a result, we assume most mitigation techniques in web applications written today can be bypassed.Trusted types changes Web APIs to check that values have been trademarked as trusted.
+Trusted types changes Web APIs to check that values have been trademarked as trusted.
 As long as programs only trademark trustworthy values, an attacker who controls a JavaScript string value cannot cause XSS.
 Trusted types are designed to be auditable by blue teams.

 Another defense approach is to use automated tools that will remove XSS malicious code in web pages, these tools use static analysis and/or pattern matching methods to identify malicious codes potentially and secure them using methods like escaping.

 SameSite cookie parameter

 When a cookie is set with the SameSite=Strict parameter, it is stripped from all cross-origin requests.
 When set with SameSite=Lax, it is stripped from all non-"safe" cross-origin requests (that is, requests other than GET, OPTIONS, and TRACE which have read-only semantics).
 The feature is implemented in Google Chrome since version 63 and Firefox since version 60.